d12frosted/elpa-mirror/stable-melpa/notmuch-maildir-readme.txt

-This package can visualize maildirs hierarchically in Notmuch's hello buffer.
+This package displays maildirs hierarchically in Notmuch's hello buffer.
 Call `notmuch-maildir-inject-section' to enable this.